rancher/rke2/developer-docs/upgrading_kubernetes.md

 This step is specific to Rancher and serves to update Rancher's [Kontainer Driver Metadata](https://github.com/rancher/kontainer-driver-metadata/).

-Create a PR in the latest [KDM](https://github.com/rancher/kontainer-driver-metadata/) dev branch to update the kubernetes versions in channels.yaml.
+Create PRs in the [KDM](https://github.com/rancher/kontainer-driver-metadata/) `dev-2.6` and `dev-2.5` branches to update the kubernetes versions in `channels-rke2.yaml`.
-* The PR should consist of two commits.
-The first being the change made to channels.yaml to update the kubernetes versions.
-The second being go generate.
-To do this, run `go generate` and commit the changes this caused to data/data.json.
+* The PR should consist of two commits:
+    1. Changes made to `channels-rke2.yaml` to update the kubernetes versions.
+    2. Run `go generate` and commit the changes this caused to data/data.json.
 Title this second commit "go generate".
 * Please note if this is a new minor release of kubernetes, then a new entry will need to be created in `channels-rke2.yaml`.
 Ensure to set the min/max versions accordingly.
 If you are not certain what they should be, reach out to the team for input on this as it will depend on what Rancher will be supporting.

 Entries that include `charts`, `serverArgs`, and/or `agentArgs` fields may not be altered or removed once they have been published to a release branch.
 Once a version has been released, a new entry must be added following it.
-It is possible to build off the `charts`, `serverArgs, and `agentArgs` values defined in other entries using [yaml anchors](https://github.com/yaml/libyaml/blob/0.2.5/examples/anchors.yaml).
+It is possible to build off the `charts`, `serverArgs`, and `agentArgs` values defined in other entries using [yaml anchors](https://github.com/yaml/libyaml/blob/0.2.5/examples/anchors.yaml).
 For example, v1.21.4 has its charts defined as follows:
 ```
 - version: v1.21.4+rke2r2
 minChannelServerVersion: v2.6.0-alpha1